 - Licensing of patents, trademarks, copyrights, trade secrets, technology, computer software, and other protected material

-- Due diligence and perfection of security interests for intellectual property in commercial transactions
+- Due diligence and protection of security interests for IP in commercial transactions

-- Technical assistance to general business counsel, in-house counsel, technology transfer managers, inventors, and investors in all aspects of intellectual property, its scope and strength, title monetization, and disclosure and invention submission procedures
+- Technical assistance to general business counsel, in-house counsel, technology transfer managers, inventors, and investors in all aspects of IP, its scope and strength, title monetization, and disclosure and invention submission procedures